kirillgerasimov/facial-heart-rate-monitor/readme.md

 <p />

-Here is an example of tough case I took durring a walk.
-It includes frame movement and small coverage of extraction area.
+Here is an example of tough case I took during a walk.
+It includes frame movement and small overlapping of extraction area.

-New processor shows right bpm: 124, while pipeline without new processor didn't mananage to pick the right value up and shows 92 bpm with 9% confidence.
+New processor shows right bpm: 124, while pipeline without new processor didn't manage to pick the right value up and shows 92 bpm with 9% confidence.

 <p align="center">